Lyra Valkyria: Raw (2024–present)

-On 11 April episode of SmackDown, Valkyria and Bayley won a gauntlet match to face Liv Morgan and Rodriguez for the WWE Women's Tag Team Championship at Night 2 of WrestleMania 41 on 20 April.
-Prior to Night 1 of WrestleMania 41, Bayley was taken out backstage and was unable to compete.
-The following day, Lynch, who had been on hiatus for nearly a year, returned as Valkyria's new tag team partner, defeating Morgan and Rodriguez to win the titles, making Valkyria a double champion.
-However, the duo lost the titles back to Morgan and Rodriguez the next night on Raw, ending their reign at only one day, marking the shortest reign in the title's history.
+On 11 April episode of SmackDown, Valkyria and Bayley won a gauntlet match to face Liv Morgan and Raquel Rodriguez for the WWE Women's Tag Team Championship at Night 2 of WrestleMania 41 on 20 April.
+Prior to Night 1, Bayley was taken out backstage and was unable to compete.
+The following night, Becky Lynch returned from an eleven-month hiatus as Valkyria's new tag team partner, defeating Morgan and Rodriguez to win the titles, making Valkyria a double champion.
+They lost the titles in a rematch the next night on Raw, ending their reign at only one day, marking the shortest reign in the title's history.
 Immediately after, Lynch turned on Valkyria.
-On 10 May at Backlash, Valkyria defeated Lynch to retain the title, but was subjected to a post-match assault by Lynch.
-She lost the Women's Intercontinental Championship to Lynch in a Last Chance match on 7 June at Money in the Bank, ending her reign at 145 days.
-After the match, per stipulation, Valkyria acknowledged Lynch as the better woman and raised her hand, but attacked Lynch afterwards.
+On 10 May at Backlash, Valkyria defeated Lynch to retain the Women's Intercontinental Championship but was subjected to a post-match assault by Lynch.
+She lost the title to Lynch in a Last Chance match on 7 June at Money in the Bank, ending her reign at 145 days.
+After the match, per stipulation, Valkyria acknowledged Lynch as the better woman and raised her hand, but attacked her afterwards.
 At Evolution on 13 July, she failed to regain the title from Lynch in a triple threat match also involving Bayley.
 The next night on Raw, Valkyria defeated Bayley in a two-out-of-three falls match to earn a rematch against Lynch for the title at SummerSlam.
-At Night 2 of the event on 3 August, Valkyria failed to win the title in a no disqualification Last Chance match, therefore being unable to challenge for the title as long as Lynch is champion, ending their feud.
+At Night 2 of the event on 3 August, Valkyria failed to win the title in a no disqualification Last Chance match, therefore being unable to challenge for the title as long as Lynch is champion and ending their feud.

+Following the event, Valkyria and Bayley began working as a tag team again.
+At the Royal Rumble on 31 January 2026, she entered the women's Royal Rumble match at number 26, eliminating Giulia before being eliminated by Brie Bella.
+On 18 April at Night 1 of WrestleMania 42, Valkyria and Bayley unsuccessfully challenged The Irresistible Forces (Nia Jax and Lash Legend) for the WWE Women's Tag Team Championship in a fatal four-way match also involving Alexa Bliss and Charlotte Flair and Brie Bella and Paige, who won the titles.
+On 22 June episode of Raw, after failing to win the titles from Bella and Paige, Valkyria attacked her partner Bayley, turning heel for the first time in her WWE career.
+At Saturday Night's Main Event XLV on July 18, Valkyria defeated Bayley by submission.

 Other media

-Cusack made her video game debut as Lyra Valkyria in WWE 2K24 as downloadable content and has since appeared in WWE 2K25.
+Cusack made her video game debut as Lyra Valkyria in WWE 2K24 as downloadable content and has since appeared in WWE 2K25 and WWE 2K26.

 Personal life

-Cusack attended Dublin City University, where she studied journalism.
-She is in a relationship with fellow professional wrestler LJ Cleary; they announced their engagement on 14 September 2024 after ten years of dating.
+Since 2014, Cusack has been in a relationship with fellow professional wrestler LJ Cleary.
+They announced their engagement on 14 September 2024.